Seoul Appoints Mr Smile As Prime Minister - UrduPoint

 Chung Sye-kyun -- a six-term lawmaker and former commerce minister -- earned the soubriquet for his mild demeanour, and local reports say he has six times been voted the "most gentlemanly lawmaker" by reporters covering the National Assembly.

-"He has always persued politics that listen, by valuing dialogue and compromise with his gentle personality," Moon said.
+"He has always pursued politics that listen, by valuing dialogue and compromise with his gentle personality," Moon said.

 Under South Korea's strong executive presidency, the prime ministerial job is largely ceremonial.